BuffHuff/MA421GProject/README.md

 R is universal gas constant (kJ/mol * K)
 T is temperature (K)

+The "Dup" csv file includes the integer reaction designation; the other csv file does not, and this is the one used.

 x           NIST Designation          T-range             A         n       Ea
 N2 Data:  1986THI/ROT1102-1105	   3390 - 6440 K 	9.86E-05  -3.33    940
 O2 Data:  1961CAM/VAU460-470	   3400 - 7500 K      4.97E-07  -1.00    494